John M. Fabian: NASA experience

-Selected as an astronaut candidate by NASA in January 1978, and became an astronaut in August 1979.
+Fabian was selected as an astronaut candidate by NASA in January 1978, and became an astronaut in August 1979.
 During the following years, he worked extensively on satellite deployment and retrieval activities, including development of the Canadian Remote Manipulator System.
 A veteran of two space flights, he has logged over 316 hours in space.
 He served as a mission specialist on STS-7 (June 18 – 24, 1983) and STS-51G (June 17–24, 1985).
 He was scheduled to fly next in May 1986 on STS-61G, and was also in training for space shuttle life science mission SLS-1.
 Fabian instead left NASA on January 1, 1986, to become Director of Space, Deputy Chief of Staff, Plans and Operations, Headquarters USAF.

 Colonel Fabian retired from the USAF in June 1987 and joined Analytic Services, a non-profit aerospace public service research institute in Arlington, Virginia, where he retired as president and chief executive officer in 1998.
 He currently lives in Port Ludlow, Washington.
 Fabian continues to serve as an independent consultant and public speaker on the NASA space program and environmental stewardship.